Skip to main content

 (4) The instructors and practical skills evaluators are employed or contracted by the chartered program;

-(5) The chartered program submits a written request to the executive director and receives approval prior to the start of the course.
+(5) The chartered program submits a written request to the division and receives executive director approval prior to the start of the course.

 (B) Files and records of students enrolled in a fire training course conducted offsite may be maintained in a secure area at the offsite location until the course is completed, at which time all student files and records shall be maintained at the site of the chartered institution.
 The records shall be surrendered to the chartered program no later than thirty days after the final day of the course.